 Skill up and get certified, guaranteed

 - 5 days of training.

 - Course material/Slides.

 - Classroom training or attend from anywhere.

 - Training delivered by Professionals with enormous industry experience.

 The CREST registered intrusion analyst is aware of malware reverse engineering, digital forensics, security baseline for existing people etc. To get the analyst CRIA professional qualification is important to crack the intrusion analyst examination.
 The analysis and digital forensics course raises the bar and makes you fit for the position of CREST intrusion analyst.

 What you will Learn?

 With the first cross-discipline course, you will learn how to detect an attack, how to handle it, how to trace and acquire the evidence, investigate, analyse and reconstruct the incident.
 We then lay the groundwork for malware analysis by presenting the key tools and techniques malware analysts use to examine malicious programs.
-Practical exercises throughout ensure that the skills learned can be put to work immediately and that you are prepared for the CRIA practical exam.
+Practical exercises to ensure that the learned can be put to work immediately and that you are prepared for the CRIA practical exam.
 The registered intrusion analyst CRIA forensics professionals every team look for should have attempted core skills exam resulting in intrusion analyst CRIA professional.